Simple Ways to Get Moving Without Joining a Gym

 - Get an accountability partner: This is a person who will go on walks with you during the day, meet you for a class, or simply encourage you to get moving regularly.

 Exercise doesn’t always mean pumping iron in the gym or running a mini marathon while secretly trying to outrun the person next to you on the treadmill.
 Sometimes exercise can mean just getting up and moving around!
-It’s the perfect time of year for throwing the football around and attempting to be half-decent at Cape Henlopen’s Frisbee golf course.
 Go for a hike, ride your bike down the trail, or go for a stroll through the woods.
-Just bundle up on the colder days!

 If you have more than 100 pounds to lose, bariatric surgery might be an option.